 I am a doctoral candidate at SFB TRR318 "Constructing Explainability", a collaborative research center at Paderborn and Bielefeld University.

 As part of Project-A05, I am working under the joint supervision of Prof. Dr. Katharina Rohlfing, Prof. Dr.-Ing.
 Britta Wrede, and Prof. Dr. Ingrid Scharlau.
-Before joining SFB, I completed a Master's in Cognitive Science.
+Before joining SFB, I studied Germanistik at JNU, India and later completed my Master’s in Cognitive Science.

 Research focus